LastLightSith/QSnake/README.md

+#QSnake

-This is Snake game with name QSnake cause it is made with Qt and C++
+This is Snake is made with C++ and Qt FrameWork by me for Fun.
+It is single threred.

 ![ScreenShot](/img/Screenshot.png)